 Traveling with the tsar across Europe, his Scottish ally managed to find out everything that could be useful for the new Russian state.
 He studied coinage in the Tower, got acquainted with an artillery foundry and an arsenal in Woolwich, visited the Greenwich Observatory.
 At the same time, Bruce studied English laws, purchased mathematical instruments and books on shipbuilding and navigation, and hired foreigners who could serve his new homeland.

 It is known that according to the royal decree Bruce was engaged in the translation of various foreign books, and with the development of industry received a number of ministerial posts, where he could show his administrative talents.
 He managed the entire mining industry.
-At the Nystadt Congress Bruce represented the interests of the Russian Empire and for the peace treaty that was successfully signed, received 500 peasant households and the Glinka manor near Moscow.
+At the Nystadt Congress Bruce represented the interests of the Russian Empire and for the peace treaty, that was successfully signed, received 500 peasant households and the Glinka manor near Moscow.
 In 1706, Bruce headed the Moscow Civilian Printing Office.
 From that time on all books printed in Moscow, there was a note that they were published under the supervision of Jacob Bruce.
-He also made a calendar which contained calculations on which it was possible to make various predictions for the period up to 2000.
+Also he made a calendar which contained calculations on which it was possible to make various predictions for the period up to 2000.
 The calendar had become so popular that it was reprinted regularly until the beginning of the 20th century.